SamuelPrigent/React-modal-context/Readme.md

 React component that allows iterating multiple modals using context to handle the display :

 - To add another modal, create a new component like `<CustomModalTwo/>`.
-- Wrap each modal component with its own `<ModalContextProvider>`.
+- Wrap each modal component with his own `<ModalContextProvider>`.
-- This ensures that each modal has its own isolated context for managing its display.
+- This ensures that each modal has his own isolated context for managing its display.

 ## Install